This post contains Credit Karma affiliate links. We only share opinions about brands we love. Please see our disclosures for more information.

 Equifax, TransUnion, and Experian are the three major credit unions.
 Each of these credit bureaus has your credit report on file to track your credit history.
 However, Credit Karma only factors two of these credit reports into your credit score.

 Credit Karma relies on your credit reports from Equifax and TransUnion to determine your credit score.
-Since they leave out one source of information, it is possible that their scores are less accurate than if they used all three credit reports.
+Since they leave out one source of information, is Credit Karma accurate?
+Well, there is a potential of a score difference since they don't use all three bureaus.

 The system is not immediate